recyclarr/recyclarr/README.md

 Recyclarr requires a YAML configuration file in order to work.
 Run the steps below if you want to get started with a minimal configuration file.

-- Run `trash create-config` to create a starter `trash.yml` file in the same directory as the executable.
+- Run `recyclarr create-config` to create a starter `recyclarr.yml` file in the same directory as the executable.
 You can also use `--path` to customize the filename and location.
 - Open the generated YAML file from the previous step.
 At a minimum you must update the `base_url` and `api_key` settings for each service that you want to use.
 Change/delete other parts of the file as you see fit.
-- Run `trash sonarr` and/or `trash radarr` as needed to update those instances.
+- Run `recyclarr sonarr` and/or `recyclarr radarr` as needed to update those instances.

 The last step above will do a "basic" sync from the guides to Sonarr and/or Radarr.
 The starter YAML config is very minimal.
 See the next section for further reading and links to the wiki for additional topics and more advanced customization.

 Lastly, each subcommand supports printing help on the command line.
-Simply run `trash --help` for the main help output and a list of subcommands.
-You can then see the help for each subcommand by running `trash [subcommand] --help`, where `[subcommand]` is one of those subcommands (e.g.
+Simply run `recyclarr --help` for the main help output and a list of subcommands.
+You can then see the help for each subcommand by running `recyclarr [subcommand] --help`, where `[subcommand]` is one of those subcommands (e.g.
 `sonarr`)

 ### Read the Documentation